Our Five Days In Myrtle Beach, South Carolina

 Shipwreck Island Adventure Golf

 After dinner, we played putt-putt at Shipwreck Island Adventure Golf.
 The blue water and hole that is played on a boat made me pick this course.
-Although Blake beat me, we had a lot of fun.
+Although Blake beat me, I had a good time.

-On our last day in Myrtle, Blake and I went to the Duplin Winery in North Myrtle Beach.
+On our last of five days in Myrtle Beach, Blake and I went to the Duplin Winery in North Myrtle Beach.
 Mr. Jonathan took us on a tour of the facility and I even got to help with the bottling process.
 It was so cool!
 Afterwards, we participated in a wine tasting.
 We enjoyed many of the Duplin Wines that we sampled and the crackers and dip provided (opt for the Deluxe tasting).
 We had an absolute blast and definitely recommend stopping by while in town.
 It is sure to be a good time!

 Read about our visit here.